Ceridwen Self Issue Client

 - Java runtime environment (JRE) 1.8 or above

 - a network connection

-- a video card and monitor capable of 1024 x 768 resolution
+- a video card and monitor capable of a minimum resolution 1024 x 768 resolution

 For the Self Issue Client to be useful you need a back-end library system providing a 3M SIP2 server and a network connection.

 The latest version of the SelfIssue client can be downloaded here:

 The very latest unstable build can be downloaded from here.